Relec Electronics Ltd Terms and Conditions

 (iv) are supplied in accordance with a specification or drawings furnished by, or on behalf of, the Customer.

-3.6.
-The Customer acknowledges that it is under a duty to (and hereby agrees) to pass on to its customer all instructions, information and warnings supplied to it by the Supplier with the
+3.8.
+The Customer acknowledges that it is under a duty to (and hereby agrees) to pass on to its customer all instructions, information and warnings supplied to it by the Supplier with the Goods.

 4. Delivery